Desmond2Kronos/Machine_Learning/README.md

 # Machine_Learning
 My Machine Learning Repo
+This is my GitHub space for My Blog Machine Learning in Use.

+Update: Added Data Visualization with Matplotlib
+Update: Added Introduction To NumPy
-Update: Added Statistical Computation using Numpy and Pandas
+Update: Added Getting Started with Pandas
-Update: Added Keras Implementation of Linear Regression Neural Network
+Update: Added Introduction To Machine Learning Part 2

-Update: Added Simple Linear Regression Demo
+Update: Added Introduction To Machine Learning